The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Latin fenestra = window, refering to the windowed leaf ends.

-From fleshy roots and short stems arise numerous grey-green conical leaves with flat, windowed ends.
+From fleshy roots and short stems arise numerous grey-green conical succulent leaves with flat, windowed ends.
 The leaf surface is smooth and waxy.
-The plants grow to form large mats.
+These succulent plants grow to form large mats.
 Relatively large daisy-like yellow or white flowers are produced on long stems.

 This monotypic genus is distributed along the coastal South African Richtersveld into Namibia, generally within 25 miles of the sea.
 In their habitat, plants often grow in sandy or calciferous soils, partly submerged by wind-blown sand with only the windowed ends exposed.
 They experience low <100 mm annual rainfall.